- Publisher: Crossway

 This is the strength of this book.
 It’s not a rehash of discipleship material that’s already available.
 Discipling in a Multicultural World brings new perspective, challenging conversation, and solid, Biblical solutions to discipleship in our multicultural world.

-Another strength to Discipling in a Multicultural World are the 3 appendices in the back of the book.
+Another strength to Discipling in a Multicultural World (affiliate link) are the 3 appendices in the back of the book.
 While being a little light on offering practical steps, you’re going to encounter real-world, actions to take in discipleship.

 These are beneficial and will serve well in discussions, especially in the context of small groups.